MathieuTurcotte/node-precond/README.md

 - messageFormat: error message format template
 - formatArgs: arguments to be substituted into the message template

-Ensure that expression is defined (could be null).
+Ensures that expression is defined (could be null).
 Throws an `IllegalArgumentError` if expression is undefined.
+Returns the value of the expression that was validated.

 #### precond.checkIsDefAndNotNull(expression, [messageFormat, [formatArgs, ...]])